Kicking Horse Coffee Review

 Kicking Horse Kick Ass Dark

-I have never been a fan of darker roasts.
-In fact, I always liked lighter roasted beans because they have a longer shelf life and because they didn’t completely kill the bean’s personality.
-All the dark roasts I tried before had a unique dimension, caramel with a bold campfire component.
+I have never been a fan of darker roasted beans.
+Basically, I always liked lighter roasted beans because they have a longer shelf life and because they didn’t totally kill the bean’s personality.
+All the darker roasts I tried before had a unique dimension, caramel with a strong campfire component.
 Not my caffeinated drink.

 All this changed when I tried Kicking Horse Kick Ass beans.
 This was the first time I enjoyed beans roasted so dark.

-If you want some more coffee beans ideas, here is an article I wrote, and where I recommend some excellent beans for French press.
+If you want some more coffee beans ideas, here is an post I wrote, and where I suggest some fantastic beans for French press coffee maker.

 As you probably guessed it, two of my favorites are Cliff Hanger Espresso coffee and Kick Ass, and they are the featured products in this Kicking Horse coffee review.
 Two other perfect dark roast blends are the Grizzly Claw, and 454 Horse Power.
-I have tried them and they are uniformly excellent.
+I have tried them and they are evenly fantastic.

-Grizzly Claw is a dark roast, somewhat similar to Kick Ass, although enough distinctive to deserve a special spot in my pantry.
-Grizzly Claw is a concentrated coffee, (read bold with sufficient body), which amazingly still has a excellent dark chocolate taste.
-Usually, such darker roasted beans lose any coffee aroma, however not Kicking Horse’s dark roast blends.
+Grizzly Claw is a dark roast, somewhat similar to Kick Ass, even though enough distinctive to deserve a special spot in my pantry.
+Grizzly Claw is a strong coffee, (read strong with ample body), which amazingly still has a best dark chocolate taste.
+Usually, such darker roasted beans lose any coffee aroma, but not Kicking Horse’s dark roast blends.
 The beans are of Central American and South American origin, specifically selected for dark roasting.

 454 Horse Power from Kicking Horse is another dark blend, nevertheless the beans are from Indonesia.
-A lot of love this blend more than the already renowned Kick Ass.
-At the end of the day, they are all ideal, you can’t in fact pick a definitive winner.
+Several love this blend more than the already renowned Kick Ass.
+At the end of the day, they are all excellent, you can’t truly pick a definitive winner.

 For more info about the Kicking Horse Coffee beans visit their website.